jturner314/resume/README.rst

 The HTML output is bare-bones, intended for inclusion into a HTML-based blog with custom CSS.
 The Sphinx output is a reStructuredText file intended for inclusion into a `Sphinx`_-based website with custom CSS.
+The Markdown output is intended for inclusion in a website with custom CSS.

 .. _Sphinx: http://sphinx-doc.org/